briocodes/Notekeeper/README.md

 # Notekeeper-App
-A much more complete and fully featured version of the simple to use application for taking notes or keeping track of notes for a course
+A simple to use application taking/keeping track of notes for a course